 - PNG to JPEG Conversion: For some images, PNG is better than JPEG.
 And for some others, it’s the opposite.
 Check out this article to learn when to use PNG or JPEG.
 For example, in this blog, I use lots of screenshots (like the one below) where PNG gives smaller files.
 While for the featured image above, I use JPEG as it includes a photo where JPEG suits better.

-So, as I do, if your existing images are already in the proper formats based on its content, then no need to check this option.
-Otherwise turning it on can provide some size savings.
+So, if your existing images are already in the appropriate formats based on its content, then no need to check this option.
+Otherwise turning it on can be beneficial.